 What were the first days of your life like?

 Pretty harrowing, actually!
 Less than 12 hours after I was born, my mother accidentally scratched my bottom with her claws.
 Fortunately, the staff at the Breeding Center disinfected the wound in time and I quickly recovered.

 My two best friends are Shanzai and LuLu, who were also born in June 2017.
 We are so close that some people can’t even tell us apart—they call us the Three Musketeers.

 There are some older pandas at the Breeding Center, too, who were also adopted by Janssen.
 But since adult pandas tend to live alone outside of mating time, we don’t see them often.

 How would they describe your personality?

 They think I'm lively and a little bit naughty!
 I like to play with all sorts of things, so I’m a fun guy.
 I like to chase after toys, play with water, roll in the grass and swing in the hammocks.
 But when I’m tired, I don’t want to be disturbed—I pull down my big furry ears and really relax.

 Speaking of, it's time for me to get back to playing.
-Since I speak neither Chinese nor English, I’d like to thank the staff at the Shaanxi Academy of Forestry Qinlin Panda Breeding Research Center and, Head of Communications and Public Affairs, Xian Janssen, for their help with this interview.
+Since I speak neither Chinese nor English, I’d like to thank the staff at the Shaanxi Academy of Forestry Qinling Mountains Giant Panda Breeding Center and, Head of Communications and Public Affairs, Xian Janssen, for their help with this interview.